bahrus/custom-enhancements/README.md

 });
 ```

 In the above example, we have two strings that we need to protect from colliding with other enhancements (and with attributes of the (custom) elements themselves):  The name of the enhancement - "logger" - and the attribute(s) tied to it, if any:  'log-to-console'.
 Both will need to be considered as far as best ways of managing these within each custom registry.
-It may be that the easiest solution will require some sort of pattern between the name of the enhancement and the attributes associated with that name (for example, insisting that the name of the enhancement matches the beginning of the camelCased strings of all the "owned" attributes), but really, I don't see how that would help resolve anything.
+It may be that the easiest solution will require some sort of pattern between the name of the enhancement and the attributes associated with that name (for example, insisting that the name of the enhancement matches the beginning of the camelCased strings of all the "owned" attributes), but really, I don't see how enforcing this would benefit anything.
 This proposal opts to allow the developer to name the enhKey independent of how the attributes are named.
 The attributes for a single enhancement must share the same base, if help from the platform is desired.
-Other enhancements can share that same base, but sharing the entire  base-branch-leaf-prefix combo should be discouraged (but not forbidden) to overlap between different enhancements (it would result in multiple enhancements getting attached (connected?)).
+Other enhancements can share that same base, but sharing the entire  base-branch-leaf-prefix combo between different enhancements should be discouraged (but not forbidden).
+It would result in multiple enhancements getting spawned.

 > [!NOTE]
 > Each specified enhKey must be unique within a registry.